A. O. Granger: Early life and military career

 Arthur Otis Granger was born in Providence, Rhode Island, on February 14, 1846.
-His parents were Sarah Rowan and the Reverend Arthur Granger, the latter of whom died before Granger's birth.
+His parents were Sarah Rowan and the Reverend Arthur Granger who had Scottish heritage, the latter of whom died before Granger's birth.
 In 1858, Granger began working as a cashier in a dry goods store in Philadelphia.

-At age 16 on September 8, 1862, Granger enlisted as a private in the 15th Pennsylvania Cavalry Regiment for the Union Army during the American Civil War.
+At age 16 on September 8, 1862, Granger enlisted as a private in the 15th Pennsylvania Cavalry Regiment for the Union army during the American Civil War.
 He participated in the Battle of Stones River under the command of General William Rosecrans.
 Granger wrote in his memoirs that he was treated six weeks for typhoid fever at a hospital in Murfreesboro, Tennessee, as a result of the battle.
 While recovering, the hospital's operators learned of his legible handwriting, and assigned him to light duty as the chief clerk at the hospital for one year.
 As a clerk, he served under General Washington Lafayette Elliott.

 After leaving the hospital, Granger reported for duty to General William Tecumseh Sherman.
 He departed from Atlanta on November 16, 1864, and was part of Sherman's March to the Sea.
 Granger later became the private secretary to Sherman during the war.
 Granger wrote that he was made a "confidential clerk" to Sherman upon arriving in Savannah, Georgia, and that he also served as Sherman's "private orderly" until his discharge in July 1865.
 Granger wrote the papers for General Joseph E. Johnston's surrender to Sherman on April 26, 1865, then kept the inkstand and pen as mementos of the occasion.